 The correct position of the ERD

 Screw the nipple you intend to use on to a spoke, and with light finger pressure tighten it until it goes no further, then back it off 2.5mm (for the 56tpi spoke thread, this is 5.5 turns).
-That's the ideal position for the erd, and this calculator will calculate an accurate spoke length that reaches this position.
-For a standard 12mm nipple this position will be at the bottom of the nipple slot, and because the rules for rounding the spoke lengths are to round up by up to 2mm, you will not bottom out on the threads, and you will always find a choice of an odd or even spoke length.
+That's the ideal position for the erd, and this calculator will calculate an accurate spoke length that reaches this position, and because the rules for rounding the spoke lengths are to round up by up to 2mm, you will not bottom out on the threads, and you will always find a choice of an odd or even spoke length.

 How to measure the rim ERD

 Take two spokes and cut them down to exactly 200mm.
-Glue on a nipple so that the top of the spoke end is flush with the bottom of the slot in the nipple.
+Glue on a nipple (or crimp with pliers) so that the top of the spoke end is flush with the bottom of the slot in the nipple.

 To speed up the measuring process use the custom ERD ruler available from the support pages.

-If your rim is an Asym design then specify the amount of offset here.
+If your rim is an asymmetric design (often called Asym) then specify the amount of offset here.
 The rim manufacturer will tell you the amount of offset which is typically around 4mm.

 When you calculate a spoke table, there will be a note advising you which way to orientate the rim when building the wheel.